talkingtoaj/exam-creator/README.md

-# Exam-Creator
+# Unique-Exams

-Exam-Creator is a simple program to create randomized exams so each student receives a unique set of questions.
+Unique-Exams is a simple program to create randomized exams so each student receives a unique set of questions.

 ## Why?